Petr Mrázek: Detroit Red Wings

-On 27 July 2016, the Red Wings signed Mrázek to a two-year contract extension, avoiding arbitration.

-During the 2016–17 season, Mrázek went 18–21–9 with a 3.04 GAA, and a .901 save percentage, as the Red Wings 25-season playoff streak came to an end.
+On 27 July 2016, the Red Wings opted to not renew Mrázek to a two-year contract extension due to a breach of the morals clause in his contract.
+On 1 July 2016 Petr Mrazek was arrested and charged with assault for an attack on his wife Tiffany.
+He hit her, pushed her to the ground, and choked her in the front yard of their home in Grosse Pointe.

 Philadelphia Flyers

-On 19 February 2018, Mrázek was traded to the Philadelphia Flyers in exchange for a conditional fourth-round pick in the 2018 NHL Draft and a conditional third-round pick in 2019.
+On 19 February 2017, Mrázek was traded to the Philadelphia Flyers in exchange for a conditional fourth-round pick in the 2018 NHL Draft and a conditional third-round pick in 2019.
 On 22 February, he made his debut for the Flyers where he made 19 saves in a 2–1 victory over the Columbus Blue Jackets.

 Carolina Hurricanes

 At the conclusion of the season, Mrázek was not tendered a qualifying offer by the Flyers, releasing him to free agency.
 On July 1, 2018, Mrázek agreed to a one-year, $1.5 million contract with the Carolina Hurricanes.

 Mrázek split most of the 2018–19 season with Curtis McElhinney.
 On April 4, 2019, Mrázek earned his 23rd win of the season as the Hurricanes clinched a playoff berth for the first time in 10 years.
 Overall, he recorded 23 wins and a 2.39 goals against average during the 2018–19 Carolina Hurricanes season, his best since 2015–16 with Detroit.

 Mrázek and the Hurricanes then upset the defending Stanley Cup champion Washington Capitals in an opening round seven-game series en route to the Eastern Conference Finals, also for the first time in 10 years.
 He suffered an injury during the second round against the New York Islanders and was replaced by goaltender Curtis McElhinney for several games.

 On July 1, 2019, Mrázek re-signed with the Hurricanes on a two-year, $6.25 million contract.
 He recorded a 21–16–2 record during the 2019–20 Carolina Hurricanes season prior to the pausing of the season due to the COVID-19 pandemic.

 After starting the COVID-19 shortened 2020–21 season with a 0.99 GAA, Mrázek left his fourth start 2 minutes and 47 seconds into the game after sustaining an upper-body injury when teammate Max McCormick bumped into him, knocking the net off.
 This was later confirmed to be a thumb injury, severe enough that it required Mrázek to undergo surgery.
-On April 4, 2021, Mrázek returned from injury for the Hurricanes, posting his third shutout of the season.
+On 4 April 2021, Mrázek returned from injury for the Hurricanes, posting his third shutout of the season.